-The Akita is a bold and willful dog, naturally wary of strangers but extremely loyal to his family.
-He is alert, intelligent, and courageous.
-He tends to be aggressive toward other dogs, especially those of the same sex.
-He is best suited to a one-dog household.
+The Akita is a bold and willful dog, naturally wary of strangers but extremely loyal to their family.
+They are alert, intelligent, and courageous.
+They tend to be aggressive toward other dogs, especially those of the same sex.
+They are best suited to a one-dog household.

-With his family, the Akita is affectionate and playful.
-He enjoys the companionship of his family and wants to participate in daily activities.
-He's mouthy and enjoys carrying toys and household items around.
-Despite the common belief that he never barks, he is in fact noisy, known to grumble, moan—and, yes, bark if he believes the situation warrants it.
+With family, the Akita is affectionate and playful.
+They enjoy the companionship of their family and want to participate in daily activities.
+They're mouthy and enjoy carrying toys and household items around.
+Despite the common belief that they never bark, they are in fact noisy, known to grumble, moan—and, yes, bark if they believe the situation warrants it.

-Be aware the Akita's strong personality can be overwhelming.
-He is not the dog for a first-time owner, and he is not for the timid.
-He needs an owner who can provide firm, loving discipline.
+Be aware, the Akita's strong personality can be overwhelming.
+They are not the dog for a first-time owner, and they are not for the timid.
+They need an owner who can provide firm, loving discipline.

-The naturally protective Akita has a propensity to become aggressive if allowed, or if he isn't raised properly.
+The naturally protective Akita has a propensity to become aggressive if allowed, or if they aren't raised properly.
 Training the Akita is essential, and so is proper socialization from an early age.
-Keep in mind that this breed is stubborn, so extra patience is necessary to teach him proper canine manners.
+Keep in mind that this breed is stubborn, so extra patience is necessary to teach them proper canine manners.

 Akitas are generally healthy, but like all breeds of dogs, they're prone to certain conditions and diseases.

 - Hip dysplasia is an inherited condition in which the thighbone doesn't fit snugly into the hip joint.
 Some dogs show pain and lameness on one or both rear legs, but others don't display outward signs of discomfort.
 (X-ray screening is the most certain way to diagnose the problem.)
 Either way, arthritis can develop as the dog ages.
-Dogs with hip dysplasia should not be bred — so if you're buying a puppy, ask the breeder for proof that the parents have been tested for hip dysplasia and are free of problems.
+Dogs with hip dysplasia should not be bred.
+Reputable breeders offer proof that the parents have been tested for hip dysplasia and are free of problems.

 - Progressive retinal atrophy (PRA) is a family of eye diseases that involves the gradual deterioration of the retina.
 Early in the disease, affected dogs become night-blind; they lose sight during the day as the disease progresses.
 Many affected dogs adapt well to their limited or lost vision, as long as their surroundings remain the same.